-The course is structured around three periods: Semester 1 runs from September to December, Semester 2 from January to May, and the summer period completes the year until the beginning of September.
+The course is structured around three periods: Semester 1 runs from September to December, Semester 2 from January to May, and the summer period completes the year until the end of September.

 To qualify for a master's degree you must pass the compulsory modules, another three modules and the dissertation.